NatTuck/khoury-ntuck/courses/2018/01/cs3650/index.md

 they are graded more harshly.
 You'll want to start early and plan to spend a *lot* of time on them.

+### Late Work

+For all assignments except the last challenge, late submissions will be penalized by 1% for each hour late.

+For the final assignment, late submissions will not be accepted.

 ## Policies

 ### Grade Challenges